-FOR 101 FORENSIC STUDIES CORNERSTONE

-This course is an introduction to forensic studies.
+FOR 101 1 FORENSIC STUDIES CORNERSTONE This course is an introduction to forensic studies.
 An overview of the field, subfields, and career opportunities will be provided.
-The course will include engaging teaching activities such as guest speakers, case studies, and discussion.
-Spring, annually.

-FOR 280-289 SPECIAL TOPICS IN FORENSIC STUDIES (1-4)
+The course will include engaging teaching activities such as guest speakers, case studies, and discussio Spring, annually. n.
+FOR 280-289 SPECIAL TOPICS IN FORENSIC STUDIES I-4